Contributed by Ashley Gwen Wilson

 - Material (tangible assets)

 There is another resource that is critical to the success of any company: time.
 Even though all companies have the same amount of hours in a day, what distinguishes one business from another is how they allocate their time to different projects and endeavors.
+Project roadmaps can help you visualize goals, activities, and milestones on a timeline.

 How to Efficiently Allocate Resources